The following is an actual conversation I had with a patient suffering from a toothache:

 Me: Have you had a cold lately?
 Any sinus problems?

-Mr. S: Yes, a head cold and it feels as if my sinuses are stuffed up.
+Mr. S: I have a head cold, and my sinuses are stuffed.

 Diagnosis

 Mr. Smith, it looks like you have a sinus infection.
-The reason you are having pain is that the roots of your molar teeth protrude into the sinus (you can see this in the accompanying image).
+You are having pain because the roots of your molar teeth protrude into the sinus (you can see this in the accompanying image).

-Because your sinuses are congested and the roots of your molar teeth go in to the sinus (see *below) when you bite down, this puts pressure on the teeth and this is the discomfort that you feel.
+Because your sinuses are congested and the roots of your molar teeth go into the sinus when you bite down, this puts pressure on the teeth, which is the discomfort you feel.

-The roots of the teeth are embedded in the bone and there are special fibers which surround the roots called Periodontal Ligament Fibers or PDL fibers.
-These fibers have sensory receptors in them, which mean they can ‘react’ to stimuli.
-When you bite down, these fibers become compressed due to the congested sinuses and this is the pain and discomfort that you end up feeling.
+The roots of the teeth are embedded in the bone, and unique fibres surround the roots called Periodontal Ligament fibres or PDL fibres.
+These fibres have sensory receptors, meaning they can ‘react’ to stimuli.
+When you bite down, these fibres become compressed due to the congested sinuses, which are the pain and discomfort you feel.

-*In the next entry, I’ll be explaining what the sinuses are and how they relate to dental matters.
+*In the next entry, I’ll explain the sinuses and how they relate to dental matters.

 If you are experiencing tooth pain and recognize any of the symptoms mentioned above, please do not hesitate to contact us at 905-791-3867.

-Dr. F. Keshavarz Dentistry, Your Local Brampton Dentist
+Dr. F. Keshavarz Dentistry, Your Local Dental Office in Brampton Since 2014.